WingDust/tofile/README.md

 # tofile README

-This is the README for your extension "tofile".
-After writing up a brief description, we recommend including the following sections.
 > This Plugin for script that generate Fragments markdown file content with file location
 > This Plugin do thing is goto file location with current cursor

 ## Features

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
   - generate Fragments markdown file is `src/script/fragment.ts` dependencies `ripgrep`

 ## Extension Settings